matloff/polyanNA/README.md

 marginal effect on Y of "eye color known to be brown."
 If one wants to remove that "known to be" qualifier, an assumption is needed (see below.)

-*Extension using a polynomial model*
+Extension using a polynomial model:

 Now, note that if single NA values are informative, then pairs or triplets and so on may also carry information.
 In other words, we